MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 Azure Cosmos DB, by default, won't create any spatial indexes.
 If you would like to use spatial SQL built-in functions, you should create a spatial index on the required properties.
 See [this section](sql-query-geospatial-index.md) for indexing policy examples for adding spatial indexes.

+## Tuple indexes
+Tuple Indexes are useful when performing filtering on multiple fields within an array element.
+Tuple indexes are defined in the includedPaths section of the indexing policy using the tuple specifier “[]”.

+Unlike with included or excluded paths, you can't create a path with the /* wildcard.
+Every tuple path needs to end with “/?”.
+If a tuple in a tuple path doesn't exist in an item, a value will be added to the index to indicate that the tuple is undefined.

 ## Composite indexes

 Queries that have an `ORDER BY` clause with two or more properties require a composite index.
 You can also define a composite index to improve the performance of many equality and range queries.
 By default, no composite indexes are defined so you should [add composite indexes](how-to-manage-indexing-policy.md#composite-index) as needed.